 I am a highly experienced and fully qualified psychodynamic counsellor, who has provided counselling services to adults and young people, within NHS mental health services and private practice, for over fifteen years.
-I hold a Masters in Psychoanalytic Observation and Reflective Practice and a Diploma in Psychodynamic Counselling.
-I am a tutor on the Masters in Human Relations and Counselling run by Human Development Scotland and accredited by Robert Gordon University.
+I hold a Masters in Psychoanalytic Observation and Reflective Practice, as well as a Diploma in Psychodynamic Counselling.
+I am a tutor on the Masters in Human Relations and Counselling, run by Human Development Scotland and accredited by Robert Gordon University.
 I am also a fully qualified Occupational Therapist, working part-time within NHS Child and Adolescent Mental Health Services.
 For further information about my skills, experience, location, terms and contact details, please look at my website.

 I am a registered member of the British Association of Counsellors and Psychotherapists (BACP) and a registered member of the Health Professions Council (HPC).

 My therapy practice is based in the Southside of Glasgow.
 I aim to provide a calm, compassionate and confidential space, where you will feel safe to share and explore your story with someone new and unfamiliar.

 Regrettably, due to Covid 19, I am currently only offering online sessions.
 I am continually reviewing this arrangement and will return to face to face sessions when I feel it is safe to do so.